engie-group/shaystack/docs/index.md

 ### Add Haystack API to an existing project

 The flexibility of the project allows many integration scenarios.

+To expose your current datas with haystack, the first step is:

+- associate your fields to a collections of haystack tags
+- group your tags in entities
+- add a uniq `id' for each entities
+- add reference between entities

+Then, with this model, choice a path to expose your haystack data.

 ![path for integration](integration-shaystack.png)

 Add features from left to right.
-At differents levels, you can publish an API.
-The shortest way is to export a haystack file to an s3 bucket and publish it via an API.
+At different levels, you can publish an API.
+The shortest way is to export a haystack file to a s3 bucket and publish it via an API.
+You can exporte the data in a file, or directly in another table of you database.
+Later, you link your data model with the haystack model with a double write (write in Y), some trigger in your data model to maintain the consistency between tables or create a view from your data model to be compatible with the haystack json model.
+Or, you can create your provider to read and convert your datas to haystack format.

+Later, you can add a connection with your IOT to expose the current value of points, and add the `watch` features.

 ### Using AWS